Napoli Afragola railway station: Construction and opening

+Station layout

 From its inception the building was envisioned as a bridge over its four tracks, with four levels and a maximum height of 25 m.
 Accommodating the station's concourse, the bridge has an area of 20000 sqm, as well as provision for an additional 10000 sqm.
 Placing the concourse directly above each platform minimizes passenger walking, without prioritizing the communities at one end of the station over the other.

 The station design responds to its adjacent business park and landscape, to encourage further nearby development.
 The four-level station incorporates public amenities, retail outlets, and waiting areas while remaining spacious and open; the space above the main waiting area accommodates restaurants, bars and stores, as well as a bus station and 1,400 parking spaces.

 The exterior features large glass panels forming winding shapes, described as evoking a moving train.